-If you want to amplify your impact as a nurse even further, you might consider becoming a travel nurse and working in countries that need nurses the most.
+You can amplify your impact even more by volunteering in areas that need nurses the most.
 According to WHO, 89% of the global nursing shortage is concentrated in lower-income countries.

 4. You Can Help Lead the Telemedicine Movement

-COVID-19 has caused an abrupt and unprecedented leap toward telemedicine, i.e., the act of caring for patients virtually.
-Thanks to widespread stay-at-home orders, what was once viewed as an impersonal, futuristic option is now becoming part of everyday life.
+COVID-19 has caused an abrupt and unprecedented leap toward telemedicine, or caring for patients virtually.
+Thanks to quarantines and stay-at-home orders, what was once viewed as an impersonal, futuristic option has now become part of everyday life.

-Many believe that the future of medicine — and thus nursing — lies in technology, signaling a potentially large shift in nurses' responsibilities and skill sets.
-As a nurse working in telehealth, you can treat patients who are otherwise unable to attend in-person appointments, and you may even help patients save money on healthcare.
+Many believe the future of healthcare lies in technology, signaling a potentially huge shift in nurses' responsibilities and skill sets.
+As a nurse working in telehealth, you can treat patients who are otherwise unable to attend in-person appointments and help patients save money on healthcare.

-If you're still on the fence about pursuing a nursing degree, taking a short class or two could help you figure out whether it's the right path for you.
+If you're still on the fence about pursuing a nursing degree, taking a short online class or two could help you figure out whether it's the right path for you.
 Here are some examples of classes you could enroll in: